 Meredith R. Gringle, PhD, MPH

-In our last piece, we argued that the current COVID-19 crisis shows how hierarchies in academia keep us from effectively caring for our students and colleagues: “The elephant in the room is that the POWER HIERARCHIES OF EDUCATION IMPACT THE SINCERE IMPLEMENTATION OF CARE.”
+In our last piece, we argued that the current COVID-19 crisis shows how hierarchies in academia keep us from effectively caring for our students and colleagues.
 Here we’ll examine the issue of care from our perspective as faculty caregivers and how the labor of providing care is both essential and minimized within academia.

 Caring for students represents an increased workload and carries the risk of compassion fatigue leading to burnout among faculty who fulfill this need.
 Care work also may put pressure on other, more acknowledged, responsibilities such as course instruction, research activities, and pursuit of funding.
 While many colleges and universities emphasize their commitment to student-centered care, faculty (particularly those on the tenure track at research-oriented institutions) are often assessed using standards and metrics that don’t offer “credit” for care.
 This can create a situation in which some faculty pull away from care because it represents invisible work, and others may pull away to keep from being deluged with care work that is not only undervalued but also unequally distributed.